 As soon as you start any personal development, you bump into the term “beliefs”.
 These are thought patterns that are set in our mind, mental shortcuts we use to make decisions quickly.
-The catch is that by not questioning our beliefs, we no longer have an open mind about everything and sometimes, keeping an open mind is just what we need.
+The catch is that by not questioning our beliefs, we no longer keep an open mind about everything.
+And sometimes, keeping an open mind is just what we need.

 Imagine you are learning to drive.
 Every little task requires mental effort and after driving around for half an hour, you get out of the car feeling exhausted.
 Over time and with practice, however, you get the hang of it and then you just go where you want to go.

-Now, imagine you have been driving on the right side of the road for 10 or 15 years and you move to a country where driving is done on the left side of the road.
+Now, imagine you’ve been driving on the right side of the road for 10 or 15 years.
+And you move to a country where people drive on the left side of the road.
 Continuing to believe in your training and to assume that everyone drives on the right side of the road can be fatal.